 - What is the conversion rate for mobile visitors compared to desktop visitors

 Mobile website optimization requires a different set of processes compared to desktop optimization.
-Visitors on mobile devices typically come in one of two buying stages: research phase or the action phase.
+Visitors on mobile devices typically come in two buying stages: the research phase or the action phase.
 Presenting mobile visitors with the right information will have a significant impact on your bottom line.